 1964 - Due to the split computing time of the IBM 7090 between the High Energy Physics group during daytime hours and other research computing projects, the High Energy Physics department purchased an IBM 7044 and moved out of the Computer Sciences Center.

-1964 – It is believed that the Control Data Corporation (CDC) 6400 was installed this year.
-The 6400 was essentially a 6500 without the functional units.
+1964 – It is believed that the Control Data Corporation (CDC) 6400 is installed this year.
+The 6400 is essentially a 6500 without the functional units.

-1967 (Fall) – Saul Rosen returns to Purdue from The State University of New York as a faculty member in the Computer Science department.
-Professor Rosen remained a faculty member until his death in 1991.
-One of his early contributions was a a joint project between the Computer Science Center and the Computer Sciences Department was the development of PUFFT (Purdue University Fast Fortran Translator), streamlining the ability to compile and run Fortan programs on the IBM 7094, and improving the throughput for students and research jobs.
+1967 (Fall) (CS) – Saul Rosen returns to Purdue from The State University of New York as a faculty member in the Computer Science department.
+Professor Rosen remains a faculty member until his death in 1991.
+One of his early contributions at Purdue is a a joint project between the Computer Sciences Center and the Computer Sciences Department.
+The development project created PUFFT, the Purdue University Fast Fortran Translator.
+PUFFT streamlines the ability to compile and run Fortan programs on the IBM 7094, improving the throughput for students and research jobs.

-1967 (August) - A Control Data Corporation (CDC) 6500 supercomputer was also installed this year, adding to an existing CDC 6400.
-The 6500 contained two 6400 processors sharing main memory, at a purchase price of $3 million.
-The purchase was partially funded by an NSF grant of $1.2 million as announced by Prof. Samuel Conte and head of the Computer Science department, and the largest grant ever awarded to a university.
+1967 (August) - A Control Data Corporation (CDC) 6500 supercomputer is installed in the MATH Sciences machine room, adding to an existing CDC 6400.
+The 6500 contains two 6400 processors sharing main memory, and has a purchase price of $3 million.
+The purchase is partially funded by an NSF grant of $1.2 million as announced by Prof. Samuel Conte, head of the Computer Science department.
+This is to to date the largest grant ever awarded to a university.
+A crypt was built on the south end of the building to enable the system to be lowered down to the ground floor on large concrete slabs using a crane, as parts of the system were too large to fit into the service elevator.

-1967 - Maurice Howard Halstead joins Purdue as a faculty member in the Computer Science department.
-Professor Halstead would make significant contributions in the field of software metrics and decompilers.
+1967 - Maurice Howard "Maury" Halstead joins Purdue as a faculty member in the Computer Science department.
+Professor Halstead would make significant contributions in the field of software metrics and considered the "father" of decompilers.
+Professor Halstead passes away in 1979 and is buried in West Lafayette.

-1968 – Saul Rosen is appointed director of the Computer Sciences Center, which was then renamed to the Purdue University Computing Center (PUCC).
-Professor Rosen remained director of PUCC until 1987.
+1968 – Saul Rosen is appointed director of the Computer Sciences Center, which is renamed the Purdue University Computing Center (PUCC).
+Professor Rosen remains director of PUCC until 1987.
 Also in 1968, John Steele is named the Associate Director of PUCC.

 1968 - The Purdue University Fast Fortran Translator (PUFFT) Time Sharing System (PTSS), a joint development between the CS department and the Computer Science Center, enables an IBM 7094 to provide remote access via Teletype Model 33 or IBM 1052 terminals for developing and running Fortran IV programs.
 Short for the Purdue University Fast Fortran Translator, PUFFT enables thousands of student Fortran jobs to be run each day.